PetervanLunteren/EcoAssist/README.md

 ## Features
 * Use the `MDv5` model to tag animals, persons and vehicles in both images and video's
 * Filter out empty images, people, vehicles or animals
-* Review and edit annotations using [labelImg](https://github.com/heartexlabs/labelImg)
+* Review and edit annotations using the open-source [labelImg](https://github.com/heartexlabs/labelImg) software
 * Export `.xml` label files in Pascal VOC format for further model training
 * Manipulate data by drawing boxes or cropping detections
 <br/>